 The CRKT Acquisition sheath is just as versatile as the knife itself.
 There are grommet holes lining the edges allowing the user to mount the sheath to a pack, vest, or plate carrier with paracord.
 The sides of the sheath have belt loop cuts for direct attachment to the user’s belt.
 Finally, the sheath has an optional strap that attaches to the back of the sheath and then provides a quick loop and hook feature for belts.
 This final feature may also allow a slightly angled carry method as well.

 - Serrated spine for extra grip

 - Glass-break pommel design

 - Lanyard hole option

 - Locking liner (folder option)

-- Sheath with grommets or (2) belt carry options
+- Sheath with grommets for two different belt carry options

 - Overall Length: 8.188 inches (both styles)